nathantalewis/JavaImageComparer/README.md

-PngComparer
+JavaImageComparer
 ===========

-A library to compare PNG files.
+A library to compare BufferedImage instances in Java.
+Written in Scala.